devopscenter/dcUtils/README.md

 If you want to go back to the default unnamed workspace, enter the word "default" as the new name.

-#### Additional information on the internals of dcUtils
-- process_dc_env.py
-This script will take the key/value pairs from the environment files and make them available to the running script's environment.
-The process that is used to get those key/value pairs into the environment may have an impact on values that have spaces in them.
-In order to selectively isolate the items for the value with spaces, the value is quoted.
-So, there is a possibility that the downstream use/access to these values may need to be aware of these quotes and strip them if necessary.
-This is intended to be used by either shell scripts of python scripts.
-See the test scripts in ${dcUTILS}/tests for examples of each type of script and the usage.

-TODO ... need more

-- appName/.dcMapDir

-- appName/environments/.generatedEnvFiles

-- unique stack name

 ## Contributing

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.